NovaCat35/rock-paper-scissors/README.md

 # Rock-paper-scissors

-This project used HTML, CSS, and Javascript to make a ROCK, PAPER, SCISSOR bot vs user match!
-It was a rough start at first, especially when things straight up won't work, but wow was the end result awesome!
-It was a lot of fun starting off from a simple terminal program to making a full blown UI.
+> This project used HTML/CSS, and JS to make a Rock,Paper,Scissor game.
+It was exciting to see this project go from a simple terminal program to making a full blown UI.
 Don't just take my word for it, check out what I created below!

 Live server:
 https://novacat35.github.io/rock-paper-scissors/